Everything you need to know about Saudi Arabian GP race

-F1 Race Today: Saudi Arabian GP 2024 start time and how to watch on ESPN
+F1 Race Today: Saudi Arabian Grand Prix 2024 start time and how to watch on TV

-F1 Race Today: Saudi Arabian GP 2024 start time and how to watch on ESPN
+F1 Race Today: Saudi Arabian Grand Prix 2024 start time and how to watch on TV

-It's Saudi Arabian Grand Prix time - the second of three Saturday races in the 2024 season, and the last until Las Vegas in the fall.
+Find out when and how to watch the 2024 Saudi Arabian Grand Prix, the second race of the season under the Saturday night lights in Jeddah.

-The stage is set for a brilliant race in Jeddah, with Max Verstappen on pole for the first time at this race.
+The stage is set for a thrilling night race in Jeddah after Friday's qualifying saw a fierce battle unfold, with Red Bull's Max Verstappen finally claiming his first-ever pole position on the Jeddah Corniche Circuit.

 His blistering time of 1:27.472 seconds secured him the top spot, pushing Ferrari's Charles Leclerc into second place, which is a familiar position for the Monegasque driver who has now qualified on the front row for the seventh consecutive race.